Skip to main content

 Definition

 Number of times the JOIN widget was loaded on a page.
 There is one load per widget (not per number of stories in the widget).
+This event is normally not subject to user consent.

-N/A β€” No equivalent native metric in GA.
+N/A — No equivalent native metric in GA.
 Requires a custom event to track widget loading.

 Key mechanism